 Can you see the little elf face in the bottom left corner?
 Maybe if I turn it around?

 He looks a little cross though.
 I hope it’s not because I picked the leaves from his lavender bush.
-I’ll have to make it up to him and build him a swing or something 😀
+I’ll have to make it up to him and build him a swing or give him some vampire wings 😀

 Using Eco Prints to Make Art